EIRES:Training-free AI-Generated Image Detection via Edit-Induced Reconstruction Error Shift: Introduction

 \section{Introduction}

-The rapid development of large-scale generative models has dramatically lowered the barrier to synthesizing photo-realistic images.
-While this technological progress fuels creativity and innovation, it also introduces serious challenges related to misinformation, visual deception, and erosion of public trust.
-These risks are not hypothetical.
-In the political sphere, researchers have shown that mainstream AI tools can fabricate convincing scenes, such as false images of President Biden being hospitalized or election officials destroying voting machines \cite{reuters2024_fakepolitics}.
-In the cultural domain, explicit AI-generated images of singer Taylor Swift went viral on social media in early 2024, drawing over 47 million views and raising privacy concerns \cite{cbs2024_taylor_deepfake}.
-In another case, a fake image of an ``explosion near the Pentagon” spread rapidly in May 2023, briefly triggering public panic and a short market dip before being debunked \cite{osullivan2023_pentagon_fake}.
-Therefore, detecting AI-generated images has become a critical task for ensuring digital and societal integrity.
+The rapid development of large-scale generative models has greatly lowered the barrier to producing high-quality, photorealistic images.
+While this technological advancement fosters unprecedented creativity and innovation, it also introduces profound risks of misinformation, visual deception, and the erosion of public trust.
+These risks have already materialized in multiple high-profile incidents, such as AI-generated images of President Biden being hospitalized or explicit deepfakes of singer Taylor Swift circulating widely on social media~\cite{reuters2024_fakepolitics, cbs2024_taylor_deepfake}, attracting tens of millions of views and sparking political and privacy concerns .
+Such incidents underscore the urgent need for reliable, scalable, and generalizable methods to detect and trace AI-generated imagery, which are essential for preserving digital authenticity and sustaining societal trust.

-A variety of approaches have been developed to meet the growing demand for reliable generative image detection.
-Among them, artifact detection \cite{ba2024exposing, huang2023implicit} and image–text semantic alignment \cite{yin2024improving, jia2024can} have attracted significant attention.
-Recent works have explored reconstruction-based approaches \citep{Dire, SeDID, HFI} for detecting generated images, leveraging their flexibility and model-agnostic nature.
-DIRE \cite{Dire} estimates reconstruction errors along reverse denoising trajectories, while AERO (Ricker et al.) uses autoencoder-based reconstruction error to distinguish generated images without additional training.
-As illustrated in \Cref{fig:overview} (top), these methods are particularly well-suited to open-world scenarios owing to their simplicity and low computational cost.
-However, despite their empirical success, reconstruction-based detection methods still lack a solid theoretical foundation, which limits their interpretability and generalizability, and hinders robust deployment in complex open-world scenarios.

-To fill this gap, we analyze the geometric structure of the decoder’s reconstruction manifold and derive the \textit{Jacobian-Spectral Lower Bound for Reconstruction Error}.
-When the input lies on the reconstruction manifold, the error approaches zero.
-When it lies off the manifold, its projection induces a residual in the normal space, as illustrated in \Cref{fig:pro}, leading to a non-trivial lower bound governed by the decoder’s singular values and the magnitude of the residual.
-This bound provides support for the observation that real images tend to have larger reconstruction errors, while generated images exhibit errors that asymptotically approach zero.

-While this theoretical insight explains the effectiveness of reconstruction-based detection, it also highlights the limitations inherent to static error measures.
-In practice, when both real and AI-generated images yield similarly low reconstruction errors, such as in cases of simple structures or regular textures, static metrics often fail to ensure reliable separation, leading to false positives or false negatives~\cite{Aero}.
-Moreover, most existing methods require training on specific datasets~\cite{zhu2023genimage, Dire}, which limits their generalizability.
-Even among training-free approaches that evaluate overall detection performance, there is often a lack of clear criteria for classifying individual images~\cite{HFI}, which limits their practical applicability.